McDonnell Douglas DC-10 Moulds in 1:400 Scale

 Aeroclassics (2008-Present)

-Aeroclassics can be trusted to produce high quality moulds most of the time and then actually use them often.
-This is the case with their DC-10, which is a lovely mould.
-I own 35 of them and it's my go to DC-10 mould, but that doesn't necessarily mean its perfect.
+Aeroclassics historically could be trusted to produce high quality moulds most of the time and then actually use them often.
+This is especially true of their Douglas products and in the case of their DC-10, which is a lovely mould.
+I own 81 of them and it's my go to DC-10 mould, but that doesn't necessarily mean its perfect.
 For starters the undercarriage, though excellent, is prone to breaking, which is why AC began sending it disconnected from the model in a little plastic bag.
 That works well for new purchases but can lead to issues with second-hand ones when they are posted.
 The only other aspect which isn't great is the no 2 engine, which lacks enough curve on the underside and sides.
 This one portion of the model is inferior to the Gemini, Witty and Dragon moulds.
-Overall though this is still the best DC-10 mould and one of my favs.
+Overall for me, this is still the best DC-10 mould and one of my favs.

 DC-10-10: AC only started making series 10s in 2012 and hasn't made many.
 They have reused the series 30 mould so the wings aren't the correct width.
 As with the Gemini its forgiveable though admittedly not ideal.
 At least on the Aeroclassics version there is no hole for the mid-fuselage gear the series 10 lacks like there is on the Gemini.